bcneng/website/content/netiquette.md

 - They have contacted you first, or
 - They have posted in some channel that they are explicitly looking for recruiting services

-I any other case, we will consider it spam and you will be banned.
+In any other case, we will consider it spam and you will be banned.

 ### Channels